qmuli/qmuli/README.md

 Purpose
 -------

-Qmu.li is an experimental effort in creating a unified environment, in which one could specify both resource configuration **and** lambda behavior of a cloud architecture built on AWS side-by-side in one language without the artificial boundary imposed by the current generation of AWS tools.
+Qmuli is an experimental effort in creating a unified environment, in which one could specify both resource configuration **and** lambda behavior of a cloud architecture built on AWS side-by-side in one language without the artificial boundary imposed by the current generation of AWS tools.
 Advantages of such unification are numerous: